 Contact your travel insurance provider

-Australians in need of counselling services overseas can contact our Consular Emergency Centre on +61 2 6261 3305 to be transferred to a Lifeline telephone counsellor.
+Australians in need of counselling services overseas can contact our Consular Emergency Centre in Canberra on +61 2 6261 3305 to be transferred to a Lifeline telephone counsellor.